 Cienna Minniefield

-Also known as THE COLOR (pronouns: dey/dem/they/them/) is a black transgender non-binary, multi-expensive artist and cultural worker.
-Who currently resides in Tsalaguwetiyi and Mvskoke lands (otherwise known as Metro Atlanta, GA).
-Their multifaceted practice spans various artistic disciplines and is grounded in Black feminist theory, liberation, and community care.
+Cienna Minniefield, also known as THE COLOR (dey/dem/they/them), is a Black transgender non-binary multi-expansive artist and cultural worker.
+They currently reside in Tsalaguwetiyi and Mvskoke lands (otherwise known as Metro Atlanta, GA).
+Their multifaceted practice spans various artistic disciplines.

-Minniefield’s work has been recognized and featured by prominent brands and institutions, including the National Black Artist Festival, Cultural Strike, Afrotech, THEM Magazine, Facebook, Glossier, I.D.
+Their work has been recognized and featured by prominent brands and institutions, including the Hambidge Center of the Arts, the National Black Artist Festival, The Center Cultural Power, AfroTech, THEM Magazine, Facebook, I.D.
 Magazine, the WNBA, Living Walls, and Arts & Entertainment Atlanta, among others.
 Through their art and activism, Minniefield continues to reshape the cultural landscape, amplifying the stories of Black trans and queer communities while fostering care and collective growth.